Who is Tripoint?

 What Type of Debts Can be Tackled Using the Debt Avalanche Method?

 Not all types of debt, however, can be tackled through the debt avalanche.
-Among the types that may be appropriate to target using this method include personal loans, auto loans, credit card debt, student loans, and medical bills.
-No matter which debt you address through a debt avalanche, you’ll be paying off the highest-interest debt before others.
+This method could be used to pay off personal loans, auto loans, credit card debt, student loans, and medical bills, among other types.
+Whatever debt you address with a debt avalanche, you will pay off the highest-interest debt first.

 Alternative Strategies to Debt Avalanche